Connecticut

 LLM Training Disclosure

-Effective July 1, 2026, controllers must disclose whether they collect personal data for the purpose of training large language models, a provision that reflects growing concerns about AI and data use.
+Effective July 1, 2026, controllers must disclose whether they collect personal data for the purpose of training large language models.
+This provision reflects growing concern about AI systems trained on consumer data without consent.

 Connecticut Data Breach Notification Law